bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lumsden/">Thomas Arnot Lumsden</a>
 : Thomas Lumsden graduated from Edinburgh University.
 He became a lecturer in Mathematics at Birmingham University.
 He was killed in action in World War II.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Rado/">Corrado Segre</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Rado/">Tibor Radó</a>
-: An Italian mathematician who was responsible for important early work in algebraic geometry.
+: A Hungarian mathematician best known for his solution to the Plateau Problem.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Suss/">Wilhelm Süss</a>

 ### 1896
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Milne/">Archibald Milne</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Milne/">Edward Arthur Milne</a>
-: Archibald Milne graduated from Edinburgh University and taught at the Church of Scotland Training College in Edinburgh.
+: An English mathematician and astrophysicist who worked on the structure of stars and developed an alternative to the theory of relativity.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Wilson_Bertram/">Bertram Wilson</a>